Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 117

 10+ steps.
 Multi-source research with synthesis and verification.
 Humans: ~85% in 30+ minutes.
-Frontier agents: ~45% by May 2026 (the headroom).
+This is where the headroom lives.

 The level-stratified scoring is the most useful comparison frame.
 Two models with the same overall score but very different per-level distributions have meaningfully different real-world utility.
 A model that scores 80 percent on Level 1 and 30 percent on Level 3 is a strong everyday assistant with a research-task ceiling.
 A model that scores 60 percent on every level is more genuinely capable across the difficulty range, even if its overall number is lower.